 Inheritance Tax (IHT) is levied against a person’s estate upon death.
-Currently an individual’s tax free allowance on death (the Nil Rate Band) is £325,000.
-The first £325,000 of an estate will effectively be taxed at 0% and any amount over this threshold is taxed at 40%.
+Currently, the tax-free allowance on death (the Nil Rate Band) is £325,000.
+If your estate is worth more than this, the beneficiaries of your Will could be taxed 40%.

 IHT is also charged on disposals of assets within the seven years prior to death.
-Therefore any disposals within the last seven years will not only ‘eat away’ at your Nil Rate Band, but if they were to go over your nil rate band, would be subject to a lifetime tax rate of 20%.
+This means that any disposals within the last seven years will not only ‘eat away’ at your Nil Rate Band, but if they were to go over this, would be subject to a lifetime tax rate of 20%.

 - Making use of the transferable Nil Rate Band

 - Wedding gifts

 - Tax efficient investments